livechat/livechat-public-docs/site/content/product-cards/introduction.md

 ## Important notes

-To use this tool you need to have basic knowledge about creating RESTful backend service in any programming language (i.e., *node.js*, *Golang* or *PHP*).
+To use this tool you need to have basic knowledge about creating RESTful backend service in any programming language *(i.e., node.js, Golang or PHP)*.